Graduate School of Engineering, Kyushu Institute of Technology

 Curriculum of SEIC

 The general requirements, such as the number of credits, thesis work, etc., to be satisfied by SEIC students are the same as other students who register for ordinary Graduate School of Engineering courses.
-SEIC students shall satisfy the course requirements by selecting from the subjects listed in Table 1 [this table is up-to-date as of October 2015].
-The requirements for the Masters course are to obtain 30 or more credits from Subjects 1 to 22 and the requirements for the Doctoral course are to obtain 10 or more credits from Subjects 1 to 18, and from Subjects 24 to 31.
-Upon writing and successfully defending a Masters or Doctoral thesis, the student will be awarded a Master of Engineering or a Doctor of Engineering degree by the Graduate School of Engineering.
+SEIC students shall satisfy the course requirements by selecting from the subjects listed in SEIC Curriculum.
+The requirements for the Masters course are to obtain 30 or more credits from SEIC Master program subjects, and the requirements for the Doctoral course are to obtain 10 or more credits from SEIC Doctor program subjects.
+Upon writing and successfully defending a Masters or Doctoral thesis, the student will be awarded a Master of Engineering (or Master of Science) or a Doctor of Engineering (or Doctor of Philosophy in Engineering) degree by the Graduate School of Engineering.

-Subjects 1 to 14, and 16 [see Table 1], are given as lectures.
-Subject 15, Space Environment Testing Workshop, is given as a laboratory workshop utilizing facilities of the Center for Nano-satellite Testing (CeNT).
-Subject 17, Practical System Engineering - Design is a project based learning class where students participate in a space-related project such as nano-satellite design, winged-body rocket, Mars airplane, etc. ? very often the output of this class is an entry into UNISEC’s Mission Idea Contest (MIC).
-Subjects 20 and 21 are mainly intended for Japanese students.
+Some subjects are given as lectures.
+Yet, Space Environment Testing Workshop, is given as a laboratory workshop utilizing facilities of the Center for Nano-satellite Testing (CeNT).
+Also, Practical System Engineering - Design is a project based learning class where students participate in a space-related project such as nano-satellite design, winged-body rocket, Mars airplane, etc. Very often the output of this class is an entry into UNISEC’s Mission Idea Contest (MIC).

 Kyutech employs a semester system (two academic terms per year).
 The first (spring) semester starts on April 1st and the second (fall) semester starts on October 1st.
 Most Japanese students start on the first semester while most foreign students start their study on the second semester (in most countries the academic year starts in September, but not in Japan).